Keto Mint Chocolate Cookies

 Preheat the oven to 350 degrees and place a silpat or parchment paper on a cookie sheet.
 Next, measure into a medium sized bowl the butter or coconut oil, sweetener, stevia and mint extract.
 “Cream” the ingredients together with a hand mixer until combined.
 Add the eggs to the bowl and combine using the hand mixer.

-Add the coconut oil, gelatin, cocoa powder and baking powder to the bowl and stir with a wooden spoon until combined.
+Add the coconut flour, gelatin, cocoa powder and baking powder to the bowl and stir with a wooden spoon until combined.

 Roll the cookie dough in between the palms of your hands into 21 balls about 2 inches in diameter.
 Place the cookie balls on the silpat and press lightly with the back of a measuring cup and squish them just slightly.
 Bake the cookies in the oven at 350 degrees for 8-10 minutes then transfer the cookies on to a cooling rack.
 Place the cookies inside of the freezer for about 20-30 minutes until frozen